L3gsman007/RadioPlayMe/README.md

 Limitations on scripts as it stands:

 Warning the script is still at an Alpha test stage, so it's a bit buggy (functionality wise).
 Sometimes it loads without a search dialogue.
-I found that once there at least 1 radio station in the Favourites, users can play that demo radio station, then the Search funtion is uable.
+I found that once there at least 1 radio station in the Favourites, users can play that demo radio station, then the Search funtions normally.
 The app needs a bit of sorting out, I still learning so any help would be very helpful.

 The program is a self-contained Flask web app that lets users:

-    Listen to on-line internet radio streams (Shoutcast / Icecast / any MP3 or AAC URL) Search by name, genre, country or language
+    Listen to on-line internet radio streams (Shoutcast / Icecast or any MP3/Ogg or AAC URL) Search by name, genre or country
     Save personal favourites and keep a "recently played" history

 I have provided a permanent demo stream (https://cvtfradio.net:8090 , my own radio station) is always available for first-time visitors and should not be deleted!.
+If the default demo radio station is deleted from Favourites, the icons (buttons) do not function anymore, especially the Search icon -You have been warned.

 Quick start to run the code: